 Alpacas are extreme herd animals: an individual alpaca could die of complications associated with the stress from loneliness in the absence of a herd.
 Alpacas will often panic when one of the herd gets stuck on the other side of the fence.

-Do Alpacas and Llamas Both Spit (and When and Why)?
+Do Alpacas or Llamas Spit (and When and Why)?

 Purposes: The Difference between Alpacas and Llamas